geocomPP/sdvwR/chapter.md

-We now need to "fortify" this spatial data to convert it into a format that ggplot2 understands, we also use "merge" to re-attach the attribute data that is lost in the fortify operation. !!! explain fortify
+We now need to "fortify" this spatial data to convert it into a format that ggplot2 understands, we also use "merge" to re-attach the attribute data that is lost in the fortify operation.

 ~~~~ {.r}
 wrld.rob.f <- fortify(wrld.rob, region = "sov_a3")
 ~~~~

     ## Loading required package: rgeos
-    ## rgeos version: 0.2-19, (SVN revision 394)
+    ## rgeos version: 0.3-2, (SVN revision 413M)
     ##  GEOS runtime version: 3.3.8-CAPI-1.7.8
     ##  Polygon checking: TRUE